WestleyK/drive-mounting-script/README.md

 ## Quick start:

-First download if you havent already: <br>
+First download if you haven't already: <br>
 `$ git clone https://github.com/WestleyK/drive-mounting-script.git` <br>
 <br>
 Then you can install the `drive-mounter` command: <br>
 `$ ./auto-install.sh` <br>
 Now you should be able to type `drive-mounter` insted of running the script. <br>
 <br>
-For more info on installing or un-installing, click [here](#install-and-uninstall). <br>
+For more info on installing or uninstalling, click [here](#install-and-uninstall). <br>
 <br>

 ## User inerface:

-After you run the command you can select a number that corresponds with the drive, <br>
+After you run the command you can select a number that corresponds with the drive. <br>
 For example, you want to mount the first option, so type `1` <br>

 ```